-Credit card debt is a financial scourge, as it can rapidly spiral out of control due to high interest rates.
+Credit card debt is a financial scourge, as it can rapidly spiral out of control due to high-interest rates.
 However, sometimes it can be difficult to avoid going into debt.
-This has been particularly true for many Americans during the coronavirus pandemic, as spiraling unemployment and stay-at-home orders have created widespread financial difficulty.
+This has been particularly true for many Americans during the coronavirus pandemic, as unemployment, economic uncertainty, and job layoffs have created widespread financial difficulty.
 If you find yourself weighed down by credit card debt for any reason, take a look at these tips to help you pay it off more rapidly.

 Stop Using Your Cards

 It’s hard to pay off your credit card debt when you continue to use them.
 For those in the midst of a financial crisis, this may be hard to avoid, but if you’re just spending on your cards out of habit, you may never get out of debt.
 If you’re serious about paying down your credit card debt, switch to using cash, or at the very least, only spend what you can afford to pay off every month.